AI Notes for Daily Study

 10-Min Processing Ritual

-Review the structured notes, skim key concepts, and drill 5 new flashcards.
+Review the structured notes, skim key concepts, and drill 5 new flashcards in a focus room.
 Done before your next class starts.

 Semester Knowledge Base Grows